Backcountry Introduction: How to "Bindings" by Lost Arrow Backcountry Ski Gear Experience

 This time, we focused on bindings.

-Our instructor, mountain guide Genki Narumi, taught us how to install tech bindings and about climbing support.
+Our instructor, mountain guide Genki Narumi, taught us how to attach tech bindings and about climbing support.

 Step 2: Climbing support

-*This is only a part of the training.
+*The content described here is only a part of the training course.

 ・Gear used in this video